pyca/cryptography/docs/faq.rst

 -------------------------------

-PEM is a format (defined by several RFCs, but originally :rfc:`1421`) for encoding keys, certificates and others cryptographic data into a regular form.
+PEM is a format (defined by several RFCs, but originally :rfc:`1421`) for encoding keys, certificates, and others cryptographic data into a regular form.
 The data is encoded as base64 and wrapped with a header and footer.

 If you are having trouble importing PEM files, make sure your file fits